Semiparametric Inference For Causal Effects In Graphical Models With Hidden Variables: Introduction

 \section{Introduction}

-Causal inference is concerned with the use of observed data to reason about cause effect relationships encoded by counterfactual parameters, such as the average causal effect.
-Since counterfactual quantities are not directly observed in the data, they must be expressed as functionals of the observed data distribution using assumptions encoded in a \emph{causal model}.
-The ease of conveying such assumptions pictorially, via a directed acyclic graph (DAG) \citep{pearl2009causality,spirtes2000causation}, prompted further study of the identifiability of counterfactual quantities in causal models that factorize according to a DAG, when some variables may be hidden or unobserved \citep{ tian2002general }.
-This led to the development of a complete characterization of the identifiability of the average causal effect (ACE) of a given treatment on a given outcome in all hidden variable causal models associated with a directed acyclic graph \citep{shpitser2006identification, huang2006pearl}.
+Causal inference is concerned with the use of observed data to reason about cause-effect relationships encoded by counterfactual parameters, such as the population-level (or average) causal effect.
+Since counterfactual quantities are not directly observed in the data, they must be expressed as functionals of the observed data distribution using assumptions encoded in a causal model.
+The ease of conveying such assumptions pictorially via a directed acyclic graph (DAG) \citep{pearl2009causality,spirtes2000causation} prompted further study of the identifiability of counterfactual quantities in causal models that factorize according to a DAG when some variables may be hidden or unobserved \citep{tian2002general}.
+This led to the development of a complete characterization of the identifiability of the average causal effect (ACE) of a given treatment on a given outcome in all hidden variable causal models associated with a DAG \citep{shpitser2006identification, huang2006pearl}.

 Despite the sophistication of causal identification theory, estimators based on simple covariate adjustment remain the most common strategy for evaluating the ACE from data.
 Estimates obtained in this way are often biased due to the presence of unmeasured confounding and/or model misspecification.
-A popular approach for addressing the latter issue has been to use semiparametric estimators developed using the theory of \emph{influence functions} \citep{bang2005doubly, tsiatis2007semiparametric}.
-The most popular of these estimators is known as the \emph{augmented inverse probability weighted (AIPW)} estimator and is \emph{doubly robust} in that it gives the analyst two chances to obtain a valid estimate for the ACE -- either by specifying the correct model for the treatment assignment given observed covariates that render the treatment assignment \emph{ignorable}, or by specifying the correct model for the dependence of the outcome on the treatment and these covariates.
+A popular approach for addressing the latter issue has been to use semiparametric estimators developed using the theory of influence functions \citep{van2000asymptotic, bang2005doubly}.
+The most popular of these estimators is known as the \emph{augmented inverse probability weighted (AIPW)} estimator and is \emph{doubly robust} in that it gives the analyst two chances to obtain a valid estimate for the ACE -- either by specifying the correct model for the treatment assignment given observed covariates that render the treatment assignment ignorable, or by specifying the correct model for the dependence of the outcome on the treatment and these covariates.
 Recent work by \cite{henckel2019graphical} and \cite{rotnitzky2019efficient} yields methods for constructing statistically efficient versions of AIPW that take advantage of Markov restrictions implied on the obseved data by a fully observed causal model associated with a DAG.